bbaaxx/big-red-button/README.md

 * ES6/2017/next/over9k/whatever via Babel.
 * Sadistic eslint/flow setup (who's my little masoch?).
 * Jest for that freggin test ...
-* Sugarss/SASS/cssnext support out of the box ... simultaneously (with caveats).
+* Sugarss/SASS/cssnext support out of the box ... simultaneously (with some caveats).
 * Dockerfile that runs flow... a pain in the buttocks to get to work.
 * Material Design Lite.